microsoft/Windows-IoT-Samples/AppServiceSharedNotepad/README.md

   - Windows 10
   - Windows IoT
   - Windows 10 IoT Enterprise
-description: Create a simple notepad app service as well as two simple app service clients for Windows 10 IoT Core.
+description: Create a simple notepad app service as well as two simple app service clients for Windows 10 IoT Enterprise.
 ---

 # Using an app service with multiple clients